2amour/RPL/README.txt

 ==================================
-= Second group assignment README =
+= Third group assignment README =
 ==================================

 Description
 ===========

-This group of applications can be used for allowing a ThymioII robot move towards a point in its plane space avoiding both known (by source of a map) and unknown obstacles.
+This application detects objects as ThymioII goes through a set of way points.
+There is a main mission planner that sequences in parallel a path-planner, a robot controller and an object recognition module.
 In order to try to increase modularity and reusability and also so independent tasks can be executed in different computers, it has been decided to separate responsabilities in different Eiffel applications.
 The communication between the applications is done by means of ROS topics and has been designed in terms of modularity.

 A scheme of how the communication is performed can be seen in the file 'rosgraph.png'.